-The management agreement sets out the terms upon which Charles Taylor plc provides management services to the Standard Club.
+The management agreement sets out the terms upon which Charles Taylor & Co (Bermuda) and other Charles Taylor plc group companies provide management services to the Standard Club.

 The services provided by the managers are subject to a Service Level Agreement (SLA) which forms part of, and is subject to, the Management Agreement.
 The SLA sets out the key performance indicators (KPI's) for the club's success.
 The following measures are adopted in the SLA: